Aline van Barentzen: Biography

-She then continued her training with Heirich Barth and Ernst von Dohnanyi in Berlin, where she also met young Arthur Rubinstein and Wilhelm Kempff.
+She then continued her training with Heinrich Barth and Ernst von Dohnanyi in Berlin, where she also met young Arthur Rubinstein and Wilhelm Kempff.
 She completed her training in Vienna with Theodor Leschetizky.

 She eventually settled in Paris, where she was surrounded by many prominent musicians and composers of the time.
 She played works by Enesco, Poulenc, Messiaen, Roussel and Heitor Villa-Lobos.
 On 24 October 1927, she premiered Villa-Lobos' Chôros No. 8 (composed in 1925 for two pianos and orchestra) at the Concerts Colonne in Paris with Tomás Teran, under the direction of the composer.

 She gave concerts throughout Europe and recorded for His Master's Voice.

 In the early 1930s, she applied for and obtained French citizenship, remaining in Paris through the Occupation.

 Van Barentzen taught throughout her life, first at the University of the Arts (Philadelphia) and the Conservatorio Nacional Superior de Música (Argentina).
 In 1954, she was appointed professor of piano at the Paris Conservatory, a position she held until 1967.
 Among her pupils were Jean-Philippe Collard, Bernard Job and Cyprien Katsaris.

 She premiered works by Henri Martelli (Fantaisie sur un thème malgache, 1946), Florent Schmitt (Hasards, 1943), and Villa-Lobos' (A prole do bebe n°2, Chôros No. 8, 1925).

 She also composed for piano under her birth name, Aline Hoyle.

 She died in the 16th arrondissement of Paris on 30 October 1981.